nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/05-looping-in-python.md

 #### Looping over items with the index using `enumerate`.

-In Python, we avoid writing code like like the JavaScript `for` loop at the top, but sometimes it's unavoidable, and we need a way to access the index of the items we're looping through.
+In Python, we avoid writing code like the JavaScript `for` loop at the top, but sometimes it's unavoidable, and we need a way to access the index of the items we're looping through.
 To do that we use a special function called `enumerate()`.
 The function takes a sequence, like a `list`, and it *returns* a `list` of tuples, containing the index of the item in the sequence, and the sequence itself.

 Don't worry about the list of tuples for now, but remember our tuple unpacking from earlier?